-At the Alibaba Cloud Qiandao Lake Data Center, physical filtered lake water is pumped into each level of the data center.
-Then the return chilled water runs through the 2.5km central canal across Qingxi New Town.
-In the future, the heat from return chilled water will be recovered for heating the buildings nearby.
+At the Alibaba Cloud Qiandao Lake Data Center, physically filtered lake water is pumped into each level of the data center.
+Then the return water runs through the 2.5km central canal across Qingxi New Town.
+In the future, the heat from return water will be recovered for heating the buildings nearby.

-The new Alibaba Cloud Qiandao Lake Data Center is a showcase of Alibaba innovations that improve operational efficiency in the delivery of cloud computing and big data services of the rapidly growing Alibaba Group's businesses.
+The new Alibaba Cloud Qiandao Lake Data Center is a showcase of Alibaba innovations that improves operational efficiency in the delivery of cloud computing and big data services for the rapidly growing Alibaba Group businesses.

 The Qiandao Lake Data Center features technologies including:

-- AliRack 2.0 which has a unique plug-and-play, roll & rack design that enables the Alibaba Group to deliver 5,000 servers a day,10x faster than traditional methods.
-At the new AliCloud Qiandao Lake Data Center, AliRack 2.0 design capacity has 30% more servers in a given space compared to a traditional data center.
+- AliRack 2.0 which has a unique plug-and-play, roll & rack design that enables the Alibaba Group to deliver 5,000 servers a day, 10x faster than traditional methods.
+At the new Qiandao Lake Data Center, AliRack 2.0 design capacity has 30% more servers in a given space compared to a traditional data center.